cartario/for-hr/README.md

 There are my own code examples from projects:

--online-school (many features were hidden for copyrights reasons) -web3 - not-commercial [learning now]
+1. online-school (many features were hidden for copyrights reasons) <br/>
+2. web3 - not-commercial [learning now] <br/>
+3. telegram-bot - pet-project